arx-tools/arx-level-generator/readme.md

 ## Versions

 Since `1.4.0` the `Settings` class has a `version` field with 2 values: `"normal"` and `"premium"`.

-Here are the differences:
+In normal mode:

-- jpg textures will be exported with 50% quality in normal mode and 100% in premium
+- jpg textures will be exported with 70% quality as opposed to 100%
+- all textures except the icons (ending in `[icon].bmp`) will be resized to half the original resolution

 ## Other docs